#1 Student Loan Lawyer

 While there are few formal student loan forgiveness programs for private loans, there are still plenty of options for relief.

-- Refinance: borrowers with good credit and a clean credit history may be able to get a lower interest on their private student loans by refinancing.
+Refinance: borrowers with good credit and clean credit history may get a lower interest on their private student loans by refinancing.
 Many lenders will let you choose between a fixed interest rate, which stays the same until you pay the loan in total, and a variable interest rate, which goes up or down depending on the market.
 Check out my guide to student loan refinancing to compare options.

 Strategies to Ease the Burden of Private Student Loans